whosonfirst/go-whosonfirst-browser/README.md

 ![](docs/images/wof-browser-montreal.png)

-Go package for rendering known Who's On First (WOF) IDs in a number of formats.
+`go-whosonfirst-browser` is a Go package for rendering known [Who's On First](https://whosonfirst.org/) (WOF) IDs in a number of formats including HTML, SVG, PNG and GeoJSON.

+It uses [Bootstrap](https://getbootstrap.com/) for HTML layouts and [Leaflet](https://leafletjs.com/), [Tangram.js](https://github.com/tangrams/tangram) and [Nextzen](https://nextzen.org) vector tiles for rendering maps.
+All of these dependencies are bundled with the tool and served locally.
+With the exception of the vector tiles (which can be cached) and a configurable data source there are no external dependencies.

 _This package used to be called `go-whosonfirst-static`.
 Now it is called `go-whosonfirst-browser.`_